 Looking for the best induction hob?
-Brave soul: induction hobs are a scary concept, as they cook with magnets rather than direct heat.
-Even so, it's a concept that people have got behind.
-Induction hobs have revolutionised home cooking in the last 10 years, signalling the death knell of old-style electric, and eating into the dominance of gas.
-As gas prices rise it'll increasingly struggle to compete with the energy efficiency of the best induction hobs.
-They're so damn easy to clean, too.
+Their revolutionary method of cooking with magnets instead of direct heat has changed the game in the last 10 years or so, signalling the death knell of old-style electric, and eating into the dominance of gas.
+As gas prices rise, it'll increasingly struggle to compete with the energy efficiency of the best induction hobs.
+And they're so damn easy to clean, too.

 Induction hobs: what you need to know

-So how do they work?
+So how do induction hobs work?
 That’ll be our old underrated friend magnetism.

 Even when the hob is on it remains cool to the touch, yet as soon as you place a saucepan on it, a whopping amount of heat is generated and before you know it you’ve whipped up a four-course banquet.

-However there is a small but fairly significant caveat that should be considered before jumping on the induction bandwagon: induction only works with ferrous metals like steel and cast iron and chances are at least some of your current cookware is of the wrong variety.
+However, there is a small but fairly significant caveat that should be considered before jumping on the induction bandwagon: induction only works with ferrous metals like steel and cast iron, and chances are at least some of your current cookware is of the wrong variety, so you'll need to replace them.

-It’s easy to check: place a magnet to the base of each pot and pan.
-If it sticks you’re in luck; if not you’ll need to fork out on some new cooking gear.
+It’s easy to check with pans will work on an induction hob: place a magnet to the base of each pot and pan.
+If it sticks you’re in luck; if not you’ll need to fork out on some new pans (here's our pick of the best saucepan sets and best non-stick frying pans).

 The majority of induction hobs are swathed in a beautiful looking slab of ceramic glass.
 Be mindful that this surface is quite easily scratched by rough-bottomed cast iron cookware so position your Le Creuset casserole dish with care or stick to steel pans with smooth bottoms.